Artemmkin/Artemmkin.github.io/_posts/2017-08-03-useful-linux-commands.md

 ~~~
 <script type="text/javascript" src="https://asciinema.org/a/vurga2WE8SpfRbjcXDfNKKONn.js" id="asciicast-vurga2WE8SpfRbjcXDfNKKONn" async></script>

 It's also important to note the ```-c``` option to this command which allows to record the output of a single command.
 For example, this might come in handy when we need to record a command's output in our bash script.
-The syntax goes like this.
+The syntax goes like this:
 ~~~yml
 $ script -c 'ping -c 3 google.com' myshell3.log
 ~~~